There are conflicting definitions for what counts as a true PEGOT.

 2024 – Career Peabody Award (Honored).

-Rita Moreno is a Puerto Rican actress, singer and dancer.
+Rita Moreno is a Puerto Rican actress, singer and dancer whose career in entertainment has stretched across nearly eight decades.

 Moreno won the Academy Award for Best Supporting Actress for her iconic performance as Anita in West Side Story (1961).

-For television work, she won two Primetime Emmy Awards for guest roles on The Muppets (1977) and The Rockford Files (1978).
+On television, she earned two Primetime Emmys for guest roles on The Muppets (1977) and The Rockford Files (1978).

-She won the Grammy Award for Best Children’s Music Album for The Electric Company (1973), and the Tony Award for Best Featured Actress in a Play for her performance as Googie Gomez in The Ritz.
+She took home the Grammy for Best Children’s Music Album for The Electric Company (1973), and the Tony Award for Best Featured Actress in a Play for The Ritz.

 Peabody Award: